Simon-U/Sales_analysis/README.md

 The following steps were used to create the table:

- Markup : - Bullet list
-              - Nested bullet
-                  - Sub-nested bullet etc
-          - Bullet list item 2

- Markup : - Transform the csv into parquet file ina jupiter notebook
+ - Transform the csv into parquet file ina jupiter notebook
  - Import the data file into the container
            ```docker cp [OPTIONS] SRC_PATH|- CONTAINER:DEST_PATH```
  - Create the database in Impala
            ```
            CREATE DATABASE sales;
            ```
  - Create the table
             ```
             CREATE TABLE sales.sales (
             event_time TIMESTAMP,